Shenchii/SeeKampus/README.md

 ## Installation
 To run the Seekampus web application on your local machine, follow these steps:

-Clone the repository using the following command:
+Clone the repository using the following command in terminal (Powershell,cmd,etc):

 `git clone https://github.com/Shenchii/SeeKampus.git`

-Replace username with your GitHub username.
 Navigate to the project directory:

 `cd seekampus`